OECD warns high-priced drugs are stretching health budgets

 “The quantity of drugs consumed has increased over time in many therapeutic classes,” it said, noting that between 2000 and 2013 the use of drugs for hypertension, diabetes and depression nearly doubled in some OECD countries, while use of cholesterol-lowering drugs tripled.

-“These trends reflect an increasing demand for pharmaceuticals resulting from the rising prevalence of chronic diseases, population ageing (and) changes in clinical practices.”
+“These trends reflect an increasing demand for pharmaceuticals resulting from the rising prevalence of chronic diseases, population aging (and) changes in clinical practices.”

 In South Korea and the Netherlands, for example, spending per capita on pharmaceuticals rises rapidly with age, the OECD said.